-This morning you'll fly south to the delightful city of Cuenca to begin your Ecuador travel experience.
+This morning fly south to the delightful city of Cuenca to begin your Ecuador travel experience.
 Considered the most colonial city in all of the Americas, red clay rooftops stretch throughout the city of Cuenca and baroque churches stand on the corners.
 The time is yours to explore however you like.
 You might visit the city's markets and grand churches or head to the charming villages of Gualaceo and Chordeleg.
 There's also Cajas National Park, which offers a great day trip of hiking.

-Today you'll head north through the Avenue of Volcanoes to continue your Ecuador travels.
+Today head north through the Avenue of Volcanoes to continue your Ecuador travels.
 This is a fairly long trip with spectacular scenery along the way.
 Arrive to the subtropical town of Baños by mid-afternoon.

-Today you'll descend into the Amazon basin to begin a jungle adventure!
+Today descend into the Amazon basin to begin a jungle adventure!
 Located along the mighty Napo River, your cabañas offer a tremendous panorama of the surrounding jungle and three nearby volcanoes.
-During your jungle stay at Casa del Suizo, you'll hike through the shadowed jungle canopy learning about the medical uses of various plants, or visit the celebrated animal shelter, AmaZoonico, where you can get better acquainted with the local exotic wildlife.
+During your jungle stay at Casa del Suizo, hike through the shadowed jungle canopy learning about the medical uses of various plants, or visit the celebrated animal shelter, AmaZoonico, where you can get better acquainted with the local exotic wildlife.
 Your time in the rainforest can also include a float down the peaceful Rio Arajuno.
 At night, relax on the private terrace, or take a cool swim in the lodge's pool.

-In the morning, you'll catch a bus to climb into the Andes.
+In the morning, catch a bus to climb into the Andes.
 Your destination is the hot springs of Papallacta.
-Surrounded by steep mountains covered in lush green forest, you'll overnight in thatched roofed cabañas and soak in the thermal baths.
+Surrounded by steep mountains covered in lush green forest, overnight in thatched roofed cabañas and soak in the thermal baths.
 For the adventurous, this area offers excellent short hikes into the high páramo.

 Nestled in the Otavalo Valley in the shadow of Imbabura Volcano, the 200 year-old Hacienda Pinsaqui was a favorite haunt of the revolutionary General Simon Bolívar.
 The thick whitewashed walls seem to whisper stories of a by-gone era.
 From the hacienda, go mountain biking in the countryside, visit the white city of Ibarra and the leather shops of Cotacachi, or take horses around Cuicocha Lake.
 Pinsaqui, with its gardens and old textile shops, is yours to explore.

 Finish your Ecuador travels at the Otavalo market, South America’s most famous market.
-The Otavaleños are the most friendly and business savvy Indians on the continent.
+The Otavaleños are one of the most friendly and business savvy Indians on the continent.
 Saturday is the day that Indians from the surrounding mountains descend into Otavalo to trade goods and socialize with friends and family from around the valley.
 After a day of testing your wits against the local vendors for tapestries, paintings, scarves and sweaters, its time to head to Quito for a final farewell to your newfound friends.

 $675 single supplement